 31. Cosmic UFO

-Another awesome gift ideas for autistic teenagers is the Cosmic UFO projector.
+Another awesome gift idea for autistic teenagers is the Cosmic UFO projector.
 The UFO “windows” light up in 3 different sequences.
 Motion sensor triggers UFO flying sounds

 The UFO plays 2 soothing sounds (Symphony 51 and Warp Drive) and Projects multicolored Northern Lights effect.
 There is a 23-minute sleep timer automatically shuts off lights and sounds.